balderdashy/sails-docs/config.log.md

 }
 ```

-Sails will now log to both the console and the file `application.log`
+Restart Sails and now Sails will log methods `sails.log.info('My Message')` messages to both the console and to the file.

+**Note**: Take note of the different log levels.
+In `config/log.js` we set our `level` to `info`.
+So `sails.log.info` would log to the console and the file. `sails.log.warn` would also work becuase `.warn` is below `.info` as described above under __There are 5 different levels ot the log__.
+But `sails.log.verbose` wouldn't log to the file, because it is above the log.level we set in `config/log.js`.